Ganesh0403/TalkUpApp/README.md

 # TalkUpApp
-The App is like Telegram.
+The App is like WhatsApp.
 Chat App